makersacademy/airport_challenge/README.md

 Once I felt the user story was satisfied I have tried to add in more tests to defend against edge cases, although I have found getting the test coverage up to 95% very tough.
 I have found it hard to assess where the test coverage is lacking.
 Looking at the table the SimpleCov gem gives after running rspec, the files where 100% coverage is not shown all seem to be the gem files.
 I'm not sure if this is a mistake and it shouldn't be assessing test coverage for these files or whether I have missed something?

 I have refactored methods so that they only perform one function and have tried to shorten tests to one line where possible.
 All tests have been organised against the method that they test against.
+Rubocop has been ran to make sure there are no mistakes in terms of formatting.

 Instructions